Domestic Violence

 Proven Defense Strategies by Indianapolis Domestic Violence Lawyers

 Domestic violence is one of the most commonly occurring offenses against persons in the state of Indiana.
-In the past year, over 65,000 crisis calls were placed to domestic violence hotlines, with Marion, Allen, Lake, St. Joseph, and Vanderburgh Counties seeing the largest number of domestic violence complaints.
+In just one year, over 65,000 crisis calls were placed to domestic violence hotlines, with Marion, Allen, Lake, St. Joseph, and Vanderburgh Counties seeing the largest number of domestic violence complaints.

 The vast majority of complainants are adults who are either spouses, former spouses, or intimate partners of the accused.
 67 of these complaints resulted in death, caused by homicide, suicide, or overdose.